Elazığ: Cuisine

-Elazığ is also known for its vineyards, and two types of grape varieties Öküzgözü and Boğazkere.
+Elazığ is also known for its vineyards and two types of grape varieties Öküzgözü and Boğazkere.

 Transport

 Elazığ is served by Elazığ Airport which lies about 12 km from the city center.
 The airport is the 19th busiest airport in Turkey in terms of passenger traffic.
-There are daily domestic flights from/to Ankara, Istanbul and İzmir.
+There are daily domestic flights from/to Ankara, Istanbul, and İzmir.
 During summer months there are some international flights from/to cities such as Düsseldorf and Frankfurt as well as from/to Antalya and Adana.

-There are local companies provide coach service to almost all cities in Turkey.
+There are local companies that provide coach services to almost all cities in Turkey.
 Ferryboat services are also present over the reservoir lakes to supplement highway connections to towns such as Ağın, and Pertek and Çemişgezek of Tunceli.

-The Blue Train (passenger express) provides connection from Elazığ to Ankara.
+The Blue Train (passenger express) provides the connection from Elazığ to Ankara.

 Education

-Elazığ is home to Fırat University, established in 1975 and since has become one of the leading academic institutions in the eastern Turkey.
+Elazığ is home to Fırat University, established in 1975 and since has become one of the leading academic institutions in eastern Turkey.